medo64/QText/CONTRIBUTING.md

 ### Compiling Code

-Project uses Qt 5.12.8 and Qt Creator is the preferred development environment.
+Project uses Qt 5.12.8 (Linux) and Qt 5.15.2 (Windows) with Qt Creator being the preferred development environment.

 All code is situated in `src` directory.